 Roasted Vegetables

 Nutritional yeast gives veggies a cheesy flavor.
-Sprinkle it on anything that you would put parmesan cheese on.
+Sprinkle it on anything you would top with Parmesan cheese.

 📌 Be sure to follow me on Pinterest for new vegan recipes!